Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

 This line of thought may be summarized as: if an engine provides some finite $\uW$, then it must deliver some finite $\uQ_c$ to a cooler.
-This requirement is implicit in Planck's statement and, arguably, does not require a separate formalization \citep{Martin-Olalla2003b}.
+This requirement ---a coupling between $\uW$ and $\uQ_c$--- is implicit in the statement of the Second Law and, arguably, does not require a separate formalization \citep{Martin-Olalla2003b}.
+It must be noted that the statement of the Second Law does not make any reference to state properties of systems.
+It only refers to work and heat.
+Consequently, it cannot explicitly contain any reference to the continuity issue here described.
+This can only arise from the framework that is logically derived from the law.
+Finally, we are not supporting a mere exchange of two distinct principles ---continuity in exchange of the Nernst theorem---.
+Continuity is a general prerequisite embedded in physical properties, not a thermodynamic-specific requirement.